Gabe Zimmerman Public Service Awards

 Award Partners

-With support from the Zimmerman family, the Gabe Zimmerman Public Service Awards are supported by the Center for the Future of Arizona and the following organizations:
+With support from the Zimmerman family, the Gabe Zimmerman Public Service Awards are supported by Center for the Future of Arizona and the following organizations:

-The Arizona City/County Management Association was established in 1954.
+The Arizona City/County Management Association (ACMA) was established in 1954.
 It is a non-profit, professional organization dedicated to increasing the knowledge and ability of city, town, and county managers, as well as other local government administrators and to strengthen the quality of local government in the State of Arizona through professional management, education, training, and the mutual exchange of information.

 League of Arizona Cities and Towns